rapidsai/ucx-py/docs/source/install.rst

 If MOFED drivers are not installed on the machine, you can download drivers directly from `NVIDIA <https://network.nvidia.com/products/infiniband-drivers/linux/mlnx_ofed/>`_.

-Building UCX >= 1.11.1 as shown previously should automatically include InfiniBand support if available in the system.
+Building from source as shown previously should automatically include InfiniBand support if available in the system.
 It is possible to explicitly activate those, ensuring the system satisfies all dependencies or fail otherwise, by including the ``--with-rdmacm`` and ``--with-verbs`` build flags.
 Additionally, we want to make sure UCX uses compilers from the system, we do so by specifying ``CC=/usr/bin/gcc`` and ``CXX=/usr/bin/g++``, be sure to adjust that for the path to your system compilers.
 For example: